jpneto/ScoringGames/README.md

 <center><img src="scoringEg.png" alt="Kobber position" style="width:112px;height:151px"></center>

+## Installation

+1. Download an Haskell system, eg, the [Haskell Platform](https://www.haskell.org/platform/) and install it

+2. Clone this [project](https://github.com/jpneto/ScoringGames) or just [download as a ZIP](https://github.com/jpneto/ScoringGames/archive/master.zip) from GitHub and unzip it

+3. Inside the Haskell interpreter (eg, in Windows select Winghci), load the appropriate module and start using it

 Download the [user guide](https://github.com/jpneto/ScoringGames/blob/master/userGuide/userGuide.pdf?raw=true) for a more detailed introduction/tutorial.

-## Installation

-1. Download an Haskell system, eg, the [Haskell Platform](https://www.haskell.org/platform/)

-2. Clone this [project](https://github.com/jpneto/ScoringGames) or just [download as a ZIP](https://github.com/jpneto/ScoringGames/archive/master.zip) from GitHub, unzip it and load into the Haskell interpreter (eg, in Windows select Winghci)

 _This is still in a beta version_